 Richard P. Barth, PhD, MSW, professor at the University of Maryland School of Social Work and chair of the executive committee of the Grand Challenges for Social Work, said maintaining and updating the challenges is important and ongoing.
-He recently stepped down from his role as Grand Challenges director, and Kira Sill was named to the post.
+He recently stepped down from his role as Grand Challenges director, and Kira Silk was named to the post.

 Racism counters social work’s efforts to address all the other Grand Challenges, Barth said, and adding a challenge to eliminate racism further underscores the importance of this issue.

 “Indeed, the argument could be well-made that eliminating racism and responding to its long and horrendous impact is the fundamental challenge of American society,” he said.

 The book, “Grand Challenges for Social Work and Society” (second edition), was published this year by Oxford University Press and includes 13 chapters, one for each challenge and the areas they address.
 Another book, still in development, addresses the way each of the Grand Challenges is affected by structural and persistent racism, Barth said, and “the Grand Challenges leadership continues to seek ways to communicate about methods to eliminate racism and develop evidence behind new practices, programs and policies that redress racism’s lasting legacy.”

 Achieving gender equality was another topic considered for inclusion in the original set of Grand Challenges, then not included, “because it was hard to conceptualize what interventions could reasonably address this topic,” Barth said.

 Jill Messing, PhD, MSW, professor at Arizona State University and a member of the Grand Challenges initiative and NASW’s National Committee on Women’s Issues, and a team of social work colleagues addressed this concern in a special issue of NASW’s journal “Social Work,” he said, which took the position that we should mainstream gender equity into each of the Grand Challenges.